Photo by: Mary Whalen

 Mozina’s first collection, The Women Were Leaving the Men (2007, Wayne State University Press), is the winner of the 2008 Great Lakes Colleges Association New Writers Award for Fiction and a 2008 finalist for the Glasgow/Shenandoah Prize for Emerging Writers.
 His second collection, Quality Snacks, was a finalist for the Flannery O’Connor short fiction prize and other awards (2014, Wayne State University Press).
 He is also the author of Joseph Conrad and the Art of Sacrifice (2001, Routledge).

 Mozina has published fiction in Tin House, Ecotone, Fence, The Southern Review, The Missouri Review and elsewhere.
 His work has received special citations in Best American Short Stories, Pushcart Prize, and New Stories from the Midwest.
 He has been interviewed about his work on public radio stations in Kalamazoo and Milwaukee.

-Mozina lives in Michigan with his wife, Lorri, and daughter, Madeleine.
+Mozina lives in Kalamazoo with his wife, Lorri, and daughter, Madeleine.